Sillybutts/1995-Crossbow-Model/readme.md

 3D Model Video Overview: WIP

+This is my hand-crafted 3d model of a 1995 Kenner Crossbow blaster.
+The Crossbow is (or at least used to be when I was first getting into the hobby) an extremely sought after blaster.
+Unfortunately, many Crossbows that exist today are damaged, modded, missing parts, or are just old and fragile (they are almost 30 years old now!).

+This model is meant to be modified by users to make 3d printable 1995 Crossbow homemades.
+Here's some possible uses for this model:
+- Reference for other projects
+- Repair parts for broken original Crossbows
+- Single shot or hoppered homemade internals
+- SkewBow-style mag fed blasters
+- Flycore???
+- HPA with a bottle in the stock
+- Room decor?

+This model is extremely accurate to the original blaster, with a few caveats:
+- The muzzle and top barrel hole are slightly modified to be closer to a lightly modded 1995 Crossbow, circa early 2000s.
+- The front grip area gripping ribs are slightly different than the original blaster.
+This is due to modeling difficulties.
+Technically, the ridges should be cut out of the rest of the foregrip shape, not raised ribs.
+- There is supposed to be a "leathery" texture across several areas of the blaster.
+The tools I use don't have a good way to add this texture to the model, so I've omitted it.
+(Foregrip, back of the grip, front of the stock slot, the little circle near the top of the blaster, the buttplate, and some areas inside the priming handle.)
+- The very top of the grip, where it meets with the rest of the shell, is a bit iffy.
+It should be more rounded, but the model just didn't want to cooperate.
+- There are no screw holes in my model
+- There is no empty space inside the blaster in my model.
+It's all solid.

+This model is open to everyone, and I hope that you guys have some fun with it!
+Make sure to share any cool things you do with the model!
+Also, please credit me in any designs you use this model for.
+Thanks :)

 ## Helpers

 This model is roughly based on scans of a 1995 Crossbow by Lucian on Nerfhaven, and some modeling work done by CaptainSlug on Nerfhaven.
 The scans were used as a rough guideline in earlier versions of my model, and were used to fill in some limited areas where I couldn't really get a clean model (mainly the front grip area).

+The rest of the model was done by me (Sillybutts), using reference pictures and measuring the several 1995 Crossbows I own with calipers.

 ## Misc.